sdsweb/note/readme.txt

 == Changelog ==

+= 1.2.1 // August 19 2015 =
+* WordPress 4.3 Fixes
+  * Replaced Note Widget self::WP_Widget() call with parent::__construct() call (fixes PHP warnings in WordPress 4.3+)
+  * Fix bug in WordPress 4.3 where _createToolbar() function was not available on the editor wp object (editor.wp), due to Note Widget TinyMCE configuration not including the TinyMCE 'wordpress' plugin
+  * Adjusted Note Widget TinyMCE theme CSS

 = 1.2.1 // June 25 2015 =
 * Fixed a bug where the Note_Widget() function may not be defined and the Note_Customizer class would throw a fatal PHP error; Thanks Luis Martins